smilexin/Udacity_CarND_Projects/Traffic-Sign-Classifier-P2/README.md

 * The LeNet-5 architecture was chosen because this model had proved to be classic which is enough to construct a classifier of traffic signs in relatively not complicated case.
 * The reason why I believe it would be relevant to the traffic sign application is that: The LeNet-5 model is a deep learning network using convolutional kernel, which can extract features by itself.
 So on traffic signs classifier case, LeNet-5 can successfuly extract features from training set.
 * The final model's accuracy on the training 0.999, validation 0.960 and test set 0.944, provide evidence that the model works well.
-The model learns well form the training set, the final test rate is not so high which indicate that further tuning needed to increate the mode accuracy, such as add more convorlution layers, reduce fullly connected layers, pooling, dropout optimize and so on.
+The model learns well form the training set, the final test rate is not so high which indicate that further tuning needed to increate the model's accuracy, such as add more convolution layers, reduce fullly connected layers, pooling, dropout optimize and so on.

 ### Test a Model on New Images